 Welcome to Year 4!

-Here you will find photographs of all the exciting learning going on in our classes, links to websites to support learning and links to the latest homework.
+Here you will find photographs of all the exciting learning going on in our classes, links to websites to support learning.

 We hope you find this page useful and enjoy having an insight into our class.

 Friday 7th March - World Book Day - Dress up as your favourite book character

 Friday 15th March - Comic Relief - Come into school wearing non-uniform but there's a catch...you have to wear it BACK TO FRONT!